 Time Out says

 This explosion of technicoloured choreographic kitsch from New York is a celebration of centuries of China's history.
-Classical Chinese dance, vast panoramic backdrops and live orchestral compositions combine to create an immaculate, pastel-bright homage to 5,000 years of civilisation.
+Classical Chinese dance, vast panoramic backdrops and live orchestral compositions combine to create a pastel-bright homage to 5,000 years of civilisation.

 Average User Rating

 1.3 / 5

 - 5 star:0

 - 1 star:11